EXCLUSIVE-Chances for Iran nuclear deal worse after Doha talks -U.S. official | Law-Order

 The chances of reviving the 2015 Iran nuclear deal are worse after indirect U.S.-Iranian talks in Doha that ended without progress, a senior U.S. official told Reuters on Thursday.
 "The prospects for a deal after Doha are worse than they were before Doha and they will be getting worse by the day," said the official on condition of anonymity.
 "You could describe Doha at best as treading water, at worst as moving backwards.
 But at this point treading water is for all practical purposes moving backwards," he added.

 "Their vague demands, reopening of settled issues, and requests clearly unrelated to the JCPOA all suggests to us ... that the real discussion that has to take place is (not) between Iran and the U.S. to resolve remaining differences.
 It is between Iran and Iran to resolve the fundamental question about whether they are interested in a mutual return to the JCPOA," the senior U.S. official said.
-"At this point, I am not sure if they (the Iranians) know what more they want.
-They didn't come to Doha with specifics.
-Some of the things they came with either they knew - or should have known - were completely unsellable to us and to the Europeans," he added.
+"At this point, we are not sure if they (the Iranians) know what more they want.
+They didn’t come to Doha with many specifics," he added.
+"Most of what they raised they either knew - or should have known - was outside the scope of the JCPOA and thus completely unsellable to us and to the Europeans, or were issues that had been thoroughly debated and resolved in Vienna and that we were clearly not going to reopen."

 Speaking at the U.N.
 Security Council, U.S., British and French diplomats all placed the onus on Iran for the failure to revive the agreement after more than a year of negotiations.
 Iran, however, characterized the Doha talks as positive and blamed the United States for failing to provide guarantees that a new U.S. administration would not again abandon the deal as Trump had done.